DeleurApps/plugin_twilio_docs/docs/index.md

 	twilio.createDevice(capabilityToken)

 ###### capabilityToken (required)
 _[String](https://docs.coronalabs.com/api/type/String.html)._ A signed JSON Web Token that defines the features available to the Device.
-These may be created using the Twilio Helper Libraries available at http://www.twilio.com.
+These may be created using the Twilio Helper Libraries available [here](http://www.twilio).com.
 The capabilities are used to begin listening for incoming connections and provide the default parameters used for establishing outgoing connections.
 Please visit [Capability Tokens](http://www.twilio.com/docs/client/capability-tokens) for more information.

 #### release()